What is the Debt Ratio?

 |Debt Ratio = Total Debt / Total Assets|

-Total debt comprises of both short term and long term liabilities like bank loans, creditors, account payables
+Total debt comprises short-term and long-term liabilities like bank loans, creditors, and account payables.

-This ratio interprets how much the proportion of total assets is funded with the help of debt.
-A ratio greater than 1 depicts a higher debt ratio while a ratio of less than 1 depicts a lower ratio.
-A higher ratio explains that a significant proportion of assets is funded through debt.
+It interprets how much the proportion of total assets is funded with the help of debt.
+A ratio greater than 1 depicts a higher debt ratio, while a ratio of less than 1 depicts a lower ratio.
+Higher one explains that a significant proportion of assets is funded through debt.
 It shows more amount of risk as to the burden of paying debt increases.
 As the burden of paying debt increases, it might lead to the risk of default.
-While a lower ratio depicts that a higher proportion of assets are funded using equity which reduces the risk of default.
+In contrast, a lower ratio depicts that a higher proportion of assets are funded using equity, reduces the risk of default.

-The debt ratio is also term as a debt-to-asset ratio which is nothing but the proportion of debt to assets.
-Moreover, the solvency ratio is another name for this ratio.
+The debt ratio is also term as a debt-to-asset ratio, which is the proportion of debt to assets.

 What Does Debt Ratio Explain?